FAQs for McGill's emergency notification system

 What kind of event would warrant an emergency notification?

-Notifications will be issued during an existing or imminent event that affects the health or safety of students, faculty and staff.
-These can include but are not limited to, fires, floods, electrical outages, chemical spills, and University-wide class cancellations due to major weather events.
+Notifications will be issued during an existing or imminent event that affects the health or safety of students, faculty, and staff.
+These can include but are not limited to: fires, floods, electrical outages, chemical spills, and University-wide class cancellations due to major weather events.

-Notifications may also be sent out for urgent and time-sensitive announcements that are deemed pertinent to the campus community.
+Notifications may also be sent for urgent and time-sensitive announcements that are deemed pertinent to the campus community.

 How often will we get messages from the service?